 Find out more about our Top 10 ranked online master’s degree in social work.

-Case Western Reserve University's online Master of Science in Social Administration (MSSA) prepares students with the practical knowledge they’ll need to become influential leaders in the field of social work, whether practicing locally, nationally or internationally.
-The Jack, Joseph, and Morton Mandel School of Applied Social Sciences at Case Western Reserve University is the only top-ten-ranked school of social work to offer an online master’s degree in social work.
+Case Western Reserve University's online Master of Science in Social Administration (MSSA; equivalent to an MSW) prepares students with the practical knowledge they’ll need to become influential leaders in the field of social work, whether practicing locally, nationally or internationally.
+Our #9 ranked Social Work program, based on U.S. News & World Report, provides you access to the Mandel School's internationally renowned faculty and training on-campus and online.

 Features of the Program